-DNOs have not traditionally needed a highly granular view of historical loadings on assets.
-Data in WPDs Network Management and Data Historian systems has been sufficient to ensure that a passive network is operating within its technical limits.
-It is however not sufficiently complete or accurate to support DSO functions which seek to increase utilisation and more dynamically control distributed energy resources.
+DNOs have traditionally not needed a highly granular view of historical loadings on assets, however a DSO need to have much more complete, granular and accurate data to support DSO functions which seek to increase utilisation and more dynamically control distributed energy resources.
+It is particularly important, when you understand the utilisation of assets, to be able to know when in time the loading occurs.
 Improved energy profiles are therefore needed as a baseline for future energy forecasts and will be the foundation of justifying any future investment in fixed infrastructure.